Planning constraints in conservation areas

 You must also check if a building warrant is needed for any building or demolition work you want to carry out.
 See Building warrants and regulations.

 If you want to demolish an unlisted building, gate, wall or fence in a conservation area you may need conservation area consent.
-Apply:
+Please contact us to check if you need consent before carrying out any demolition work.

 - Online: ePlanning Scotland - this lets you pay online too